pmndrs/react-spring/readme.md

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/react-spring#backer)]
+Thank you to all our backers! 🙏

 <a href="https://opencollective.com/react-spring#backers" target="_blank"><img src="https://opencollective.com/react-spring/backers.svg?width=890"></a>

 ## Sponsors

-Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/react-spring#sponsor)]
+Support this project by [becoming a sponsor](https://opencollective.com/react-spring#sponsor).
+Your logo will show up here with a link to your website.

 <a href="https://opencollective.com/react-spring/sponsor/0/website" target="_blank"><img src="https://opencollective.com/react-spring/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/react-spring/sponsor/1/website" target="_blank"><img src="https://opencollective.com/react-spring/sponsor/1/avatar.svg"></a>